Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 Implementation of the Lake Hawea Moraine Conceptual Model into the groundwater model
 ^^^^^^^^^^^

-We implemented a very simple version of the conceptual model described above assuming a perched aquifer system.
+We implemented a very simple version of the conceptual model described above, assuming a perched aquifer system.
 We:

 #. implemented a 3 layer system.
-Layer number follows python indexing (i.e. layer 0 is the top layer)
+Layer number follows Python indexing (i.e. layer 0 is the top layer)
 #. defined four new zones for the model (see figure below)

    #.
-The moraine zone.  layer 0 represents the permeable cap of the moraine, layer 1 represents the impermeable
+The moraine zone:  Layer 0 represents the permeable cap of the moraine, layer 1 represents the impermeable
       moraine, and layer 2 represents the conductive out-wash left by the Q4+ glaciations of the main Hawea Flat aquifer system.
    #.
 The Lake bar: This zone does not occur in layer 0, but in layer 1 and 2 it represents the impermeable material
       that separates Lake Hawea from the Hawea Flat aquifer system.
    #.
-The Lake: This zone occurs in layer 0, 1, 2; is conductive material and contains GHB boundary conditions (see more below)
+The Lake: This zone occurs in layer 0, 1, 2; it is conductive material and contains GHB boundary conditions (see more below)
    #.
 The Layer pinch out area: This zone occurs in layer 0, 1, 2 and is used to pinch out the three layer system so that for the
-      rest of the model domain layer 0 is the main aquifer system (e.g. like the 1 layer model) layers 1 and 2 consist of 1 m thick layers
+      rest of the model domain, layer 0 is the main aquifer system (e.g. like the 1 layer model) layers 1 and 2 consist of 1 m thick layers

 #. set the top of layer 2 (bottom of the moraine) to be 328 m msl.
 #. set top of layer 1 (top of the moraine) to be 335 m msl. note in some of the branches of this repo we used